Yifan127/Blog/ch3.md

 #### Requirements description

-Call API to get current weather
+1. Call API to get current weather
+2. Get weather of a particular date
+3. Change unit of measure

 #### Break down to small tasks